Zawishnoor/Calculator/README.md

 **Calculator
 Overview**
-Styled Calculator is a web-based calculator application developed using HTML, CSS, and JavaScript.
+ Calculator is a web-based calculator application developed using HTML, CSS, and JavaScript.
 It provides users with an intuitive and responsive interface to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 **Features**
 This calculator includes a clean layout with a 4x4 grid of buttons, real-time input display, a backspace button for editing, and error handling for invalid expressions such as division by zero.
 The interface is styled for clarity and ease of use, making it accessible on both desktop and mobile devices.